I show myself as Temperance and flow with Strength to walk my unique path through Death.

 This is statement about my essence of self developed through connecting Tarot and Astrology.
 The story of how I arrived at the statement – and how you can figure such a statement out for yourself – follows.

 Given my interest in Tarot, you might think that I’d be interested in Astrology as well, but it hasn’t captured my attention for any serious study.
 It has struck me as too abstract and not flexible enough.
 I want pictures!
 (Te, he)

-But this Saturday Anthony Louis came up from Connecticut to present at Mass Tarot on how he has been combining Tarot and Astrology and sparks of inspiration started flying.
+But one Saturday in July 2014 Anthony Louis came up from Connecticut to present at Mass Tarot on how he has been combining Tarot and Astrology and sparks of inspiration started flying.
 (My Tower of opinion about Astrology was hit!)
 He gave a quick introduction to the Astrological chart including both houses (the 12 signs that roughly correspond to months and take us through the solar year) and decans (the division of the astrological months into 3 parts for a total of 36 throughout the whole year)

 He talked about how the Golden Dawn (the initiatory society out of which came both the Rider-Waiter-Smith and Thoth Tarots at the turn of the 20th century) developed correspondences for the signs and decans so we can identify a Major Arcana card, a 2 – 10 pip card, and a court card for where each planet falls in your chart.
 This 3 card “spread” for the signs is similar to the way that I have been setting up the weekly practice prompts, as Tony pointed out, with their Path, Practice, Posture guidance.
 This no doubt helped my process of connection making.

 You probably know that there are 3 particularly important aspects to your chart; your Sun, Moon, and Ascendant or Rising signs.
 (If you don’t know yours, you can find free sites on the web where you can plug in your place and time of birth to find out.)